-\paragraph{Evaluation} The ground truth target images are sampled during the data sampling stage.
-Since models' responses may vary in linguistic phrasing, we instruct GPT-4o to evaluate the correctness of generated caption comparing with the ground truth image.
-To ensure reliable evaluation result, we illustrate to the evaluator model that the tested model can use different wording but cannot conflict with the ground truth when describing each property and value.
-And we use accuracy as the evaluation metric, representing the ratio of tasks where the predicted image caption matches the ground truth.
-We manually annotated 200 data as the ground truth and GPT-4o achieves 98\% accuracy.
+\paragraph{Evaluation} The ground-truth target images are sampled during the data sampling stage.
+Since models' responses may vary in linguistic phrasing, we instruct GPT-4o to evaluate the correctness of each generated caption by comparing it with the ground-truth image.
+To ensure reliable evaluation results, we instruct the evaluator model that the tested model may use different wording but must not conflict with the ground truth when describing each property and value.
+We use accuracy as the evaluation metric, representing the ratio of tasks in which the predicted image caption matches the ground truth.
+We manually annotate 200 data as ground truth, and GPT-4o achieves 98\% accuracy.